Scommegna/GeminiAPI-Gas-and-Water-Measure/README.md

 GEMINI_API_KEY=API_KEY
 ```

-## Routes docs

-With the Postman app open and your account logged in, click on the top left corner, in the “My Workspace” section, on import and drag the Postman JSON file.
-After that, all the Postman routes will be set up for testing.

 This way, the application is almost configured.
 After all this, type the following command in the terminal to start the application:

 ```